 Apple, Free.
 ‘An offline mobile dictionary based on the printed book The Auslan Dictionary for Teachers, Parents and Professionals : 2012 Edition.
 This Lite version includes 100 unique signs, each clearly illustrated in line art, and the full version includes over 2 000 signs’.

 ‘An introductory course to the language of the Australian Deaf Community, provided by teachers who use this unique form of communication every day’.
-Similar institution in other states would have courses like this.
+New !
+Certificate III in Auslan is also available.
+Institutions in other states would have courses similar to these.

 - Deaf CanDo